KashyapBhat/MyPathTowardsDataScience/README.md

 # MyPathTowardsDataScience

-Just a place where I can gather my learnings and keep it safe, This might help others who are keen about data science.
-Will keep all my findings here in this repo.
+Just a place to store ML/AI journey.
+This might help others who are keen about ML.
+Will keep all my findings/projects here in this repo.
 It can be good articles, good videos, projects that I will be working on.

 ## My Projects